kostaslazaros/cpgenius/docs/computational_methods.md

 <div style="text-align: justify;">

 In all implemented feature selection methods, users are provided with the option to specify the number of top-ranked CpG sites to retain for downstream analysis.
 This flexibility allows the selection of an appropriate subset of features based on the user’s analytical goals or computational constraints.
-To facilitate the visual interpretation of CpG ranking results, dimensionality reduction is performed using Principal Component Analysis (PCA) ( Greenacre et al., 2022 ) .
+To facilitate the visual interpretation of CpG ranking results, dimensionality reduction is performed using Principal Component Analysis (PCA) ( Greenacre et al., 2022 ) . <br>
 Two scatter plots are generated to illustrate the impact of feature selection on sample separation.
 The first plot is constructed using all available features, while the second utilizes only the top features chosen by the user.
 In both visualizations, each point represents a sample, and colors correspond to the target variable or class label.
 When feature selection effectively captures the most discriminative CpG sites, the resulting reduced representation tends to display distinct and well-defined clusters for each category, highlighting the enhanced separability achieved after ranking and selection.
 This visualization is implemented through the use of the matplotlib and seaborn python libraries.

 </div>